Theodore Schroeder: Career

-His writings became the subject of a lawsuit following his death.
-In his will, Schroeder left his estate to two friends, with the instruction that the money from the estate be used to gather his voluminous writings and publish them.
+His writings became the subject of a lawsuit after his death.
+In his will, Schroeder left his estate to two friends with the instruction for the money from the estate to be used to gather his voluminous writings and publish them.
 Two of Schroeder's cousins contested the will and successfully voided it.

-When upholding a lower court's decision, Judge O'Sullivan of the Connecticut Supreme Court stated in a unanimous three-judge opinion;
+When upholding a lower court's decision, Judge O'Sullivan of the Connecticut Supreme Court stated in a unanimous three-judge opinion:

 The law will not declare a trust valid when the object of the trust, as the finding discloses, is to distribute articles which reek of the sewer.
 The very enumeration of some of the titles which Schroeder selected for his writings brands them indelibly, and a reading of the article which he called "Prenatal Psychisms and Mystical Pantheism" is a truly nauseating experience in the field of pornography.
 The trust is invalid as being contrary to public policy.